Click the Like button to get updates directly in your Facebook feed

-Origins of Iconic Sports Foods
+Origins Of Iconic Sports Foods

-You've heard the story before.
-An assistant coach of a struggling team at the University of Florida sits down with university physicians and together they devise a drink that turns around its season.
+devise a drink that turns around its season.
 From being sipped in dugouts and by NBA hardwood royalty to being doused over winning Super coaches, Gatorade has gone on to become inextricably linked with all sports forevermore.
 So as you're watching this year's MLB All-Star Game and hankering for some roasted peanuts, remember how this and other iconic sports food got their starts.

 Click here for the Origins of Iconic Sports Foods Slideshow.